The Importance of Reviewing XBRL

 The PDF and XBRL formats must be completely consistent with each other.
 It is essential for the XBRL filing to have absolutely no material errors.
 XBRL, after all, is a data format.
 It does not impact the data that it reports.

 For companies that are already using a 3rd party service/SaaS, it is still necessary to review XBRL documents because it is the company that knows its financials the best.
-A third-party service provider will almost always have doubts over certain tags and those can only be resolved by the companys officials during a review.
+A third-party service provider will almost always have doubts over certain tags, which can only be resolved by the companys officials during a review.
 Of course, a majority of XBRL tags are retained from previous quarters and years.
 So, after a first detailed review, subsequent reviews for subsequent filings will only need rigorous review for the small number of new tags present.

 Validation software (like the MCA21) help companies ensure that their XBRL filings are correct and fit for submission.
 However, there are limits.
 For example, a piece of validation software will tell you that there is a calculation error or that your net profit exceeds your revenue.
 But it will not tell you that you have tagged something with a wrong item.
 So, you absolutely do need a combination of validation software and manual review to achieve near 100% accuracy.